-I have a special bag in my freezer and collect all the vegetable scraps and bones until it's enough to make bone broth.
+I have a special bag in my freezer and collect all the vegetable scraps and bones until there's enough to make bone broth.
 Apart from vegetables and bones, I also use herbs, spices and even some oxtail.
 All these add amazing flavour boost!

 Have any egg yolks or egg whites left?
 Don't waste them!
-If you have leftover egg yolks: use it for Hollandaise or homemade mayo.
+If you have leftover egg yolks: use them for Hollandaise or homemade mayo.
 If you have leftover egg whites, try my Healthy Low-carb Marshmallows!
 Even more tips for leftovers are included in my apps and book.

 10. Plan your cooking in advance - especially if your cooking skills are limited